jhonysouza100/WarDog1000/README.md

 <h2 align="left">About me:  </h1>

-- 🌱 I'm currently learning Frontend development with HTML5 and CSS3.
+- 🌱 I have successfully completed the Responsive Web Design Developer Certification, which represents approximately 300 hours of courses for Frontend with HTML5 and CSS3.
 - 💭 My goal is to get my first job in IT.
 - 😄 Pronouns: a thousand war dogs or WarDog for friends.
 - ⚡ Fun fact: I'm an aspiring video game developer and graphic designer.